 What is Photoroom?

 Photoroom is an AI-powered photo editing app designed for quick product photography and background removal on mobile devices.
-The platform launched in 2019 and draws 19.4 million total visits per month (SimilarWeb, Jan 2026) — that kind of scale doesn't happen by accident.
+The platform launched in 2019 and drew 20.4 million estimated total visits in March 2026 (SimilarWeb) — that kind of scale doesn't happen by accident.
 Photoroom genuinely solved a real problem: small sellers on Poshmark, Depop, and Etsy needed clean product images and couldn't afford photographers.
 Photoroom's mobile app made professional-looking backgrounds available to anyone with a smartphone, no design skills required.
 Credit where it's due — they democratised product photography.

-The tool gained popularity through its free tier with watermarked exports and straightforward batch processing features.
+The tool gained popularity through its limited free tier and straightforward batch processing features.
 Users can photograph products on their phone, remove backgrounds instantly, and apply templated backgrounds or shadows to create marketplace-ready images.
-Photoroom has expanded beyond background removal to include features like AI-generated lifestyle scenes, seasonal templates, and basic retouching tools.
+Photoroom has also expanded beyond background removal: its official materials now cover Product Catalog workflows that can publish directly to Shopify, AI-generated backgrounds and edits, Video Generator, Virtual Model apparel visuals, and API access for automated image editing.

 However, user reviews paint a different picture.
 Common complaints include subscription billing issues, difficulty cancelling accounts, poor quality on complex products, and limited customer support responsiveness.
-Multiple Trustpilot reviewers (as of February 2026, 169 reviews) describe experiences where free features became paid after trial periods, and watermark removal requires premium subscriptions.
+Public Trustpilot reviews (checked 30 April 2026, 199 reviews) describe experiences where free features became paid after trial periods, and premium features or exports required subscription access.

 What is Ripli?